georgekhananaev/py-image-compressor/README.md

 > ![terminal](https://github.com/georgekhananaev/py-image-compressor/blob/main/screenshots/multicore.gif?raw=true)
 > 2. Better output for each image, you can see how much size you actually saved.
 > 3. Started working on the GUI interface, will be executable at least on Windows/Ubuntu.
-> 4. new command -r y, to avoid keeping larger compression images
+> 4. New command -r y, to avoid keeping larger compression images

 ## ---- UNDER DEVELOPMENT ----